zhm86/ogg-winmm/README.md

 I (The Uploader) could not build it with MSYS, and I needed to fix a particular game (Wipeout 2097), so I took the sources and made it build with MSVC 14.1 through VS 2017.

-If you need this fork for another game, remove the specific Wipeout 2097 fix first in mciSendCommandA.

 BUILDING:

 Open winmmOgg.sln with Visual Studio 2015 or 2017.